 He worked at the Wabash Valley Health Center for one semester and helped with the Special Olympics basketball state finals and the NCAA D-III Pre-Nationals Cross Country meet.

-Braunecker earned his bachelor’s in Athletic Training at Indiana State in May 2017 and is currently working on his master’s in Sport and Exercise Science at CU.
+Braunecker earned his bachelor’s in Athletic Training from Indiana State in May 2017 and recieved his master’s in Sport and Exercise Science from CU in August 2019.